How can students nominate?

 What happens when a staff member is nominated?

 Every staff member who is nominated receives a letter with their nomination comments and a Teaching Awards pin badge.
-The first of these letters for the 2019 Awards will be sent in January.
 Two nominees will be shortlisted for each award.
-They are invited to the ceremony on the 25th April.
+They are invited to the ceremony in April 2020.

 When do nominations close?

-Nominations close on the 25th March.
+Nominations open for postgraduate students from August until the end of September.
+Nominations will then reopen in November and close in March.
 The shortlist will be released in early April.
-The ceremony is on 25th April.
+The ceremony is in late April.

 Who judges the Teaching Awards?

 The Teaching Awards are entirely student-led, so the judging panel is made up entirely of student volunteers.
-The panel is selected from existing student representatives at the University.
+The panel is selected from existing students at the University, from all Colleges and at all levels of study.

 What if I have more questions?